iotexproject/arduino-sdk/README.md

 This library uses *Conventional Commits* and *Conventional Changelog* to automete the release and changelog generation.
 In order to generate a new release:

-1. Update the version in `library.json` for PlatformIO `library.properties` for Arduino.
+1. Run `standard-version "--dry-run"` to preview the changelog and update the version in `library.json` for PlatformIO `library.properties` for Arduino.
 2. Commit both files
 3. Run `npm run release`.
 4. Push to Github including tags `git push --follow-tags`.